HaoKang-Timmy/finetune/README.md

 # Train-from-scratch vs fintune

-In this section, I choose the different layer with different lr fintune method shown above.
+In this section, I choose the different layer with seperate lr fintune method shown above.

 ## Training for same epochs